asdf-community/asdf-link/README.md

 a vendor package manager, eg `brew` on OSX which supports many installed versions).

-Or maybe things that can only be installed with some GUI interaction and for which creating an asdf installer would be a bit complicated, eg the Android tools.
+Or maybe things that can only be installed with some GUI interaction and for which creating an asdf installer would be a bit complicated, eg Android tools, AWS or Google Cloud tools.

 For example, many systems already come with `perl` installed (two versions on my system).
 Or on OSX where you can install the java tools via many methods, like the official package